 Helping Infants & Toddlers Form Friendships

-For your preschoolers be sure to check out our Friendship & Kindness Theme Page for a variety of learning activities.
+Be sure to check out our Friendship & Kindness Theme Page for a variety of learning activities.

 This post contains affiliate links for your ease

-Provide opportunities for Infants to play together
+Provide opportunities for Children to play together

 Placing Infants face to face and near each other will allow them to be aware of each other.